jknightlab/hussein_rnaseq/Workflow_simplified.md

 Samples with less than 6 mln mapped non-duplicate reads were not considered for this analysis. *Outliar* samples (sample 11 and sample 15) were not considered for this analysis either.
+Expression was calculated as read counts normalized for the number of reads mapped without duplicates.

 `CSF2` should be expressed in GM-CSF cells (CSF+ samples and IL17A+GMCSF+IFN- samples):